-Dr. Kirsten Pickus is a member of First Congregational Church of Long Beach where she served as Moderator (president of the congregation) in 2017.
-She is a former grantmaker and director of community outreach for a large healthcare system and presently works as a consultant to community-based organizations.
+Dr. Kirsten Pickus serves as the Chairperson of DAYS Long Beach.
+Kirsten is a former grantmaker and director of community outreach for a large healthcare system and presently works as a consultant to community-based organizations.
 After earning her doctorate in community health planning from UC Irvine in 2001, she taught an innovative, interdisciplinary course on HIV/AIDS at the university, drawing on her background as a Licensed Marriage and Family Therapist working with people affected by HIV/AIDS, as well as her expertise in understanding psychosocial factors relating to illness, health promotion strategies, and public policy.
 She has a passion for relationship-building, social justice, and music.

 Dominique Quevedo oversees all the domestic violence, family law and immigration work for LAFLA, including three courthouse-based domestic violence clinics.
 Dominique serves on the executive committee of the Long Beach Police Department Women’s Advisory Council and oversees compliance within the Foundation.
 In 2009, she received the Cal State University, Long Beach Lilian Robles award by the President’s Commission on the Status of Women and the Department of Women’s Gender and Sexuality Studies for her legal advocacy efforts.
 In 2013, End Abuse awarded Dominique the Domestic Violence Advocacy Award for her work with victims of violence in Long Beach.
 Dominique has worked at LAFLA since 2006.
 Prior to her role as Managing Attorney, she was a senior attorney within the Supporting Families Workgroup.
 In that capacity, she oversaw several pro bono projects.
 She has created fruitful partnerships with the U.S. Citizenship and Immigration Services.
 Dominique received her JD from Loyola Law School, her Master’s Degree of Social Welfare from UCLA and her undergraduate degree from Westmont College.

-Robert Stapp serves as the Chairperson of DAYS Long Beach.
-Robert earned his BA and MCM in music and served as Minister of Music at three churches over a period of 27 years.
+Robert Stapp earned his BA and MCM in music and served as Minister of Music at three churches over a period of 27 years.
 In addition, he has extensive experience in human resources having worked with several non-profits, Director of Human Resources at Antioch University Los Angeles, and as the head of human resources for the State Bank of India in California.
 Robert has a strong commitment to immigrant rights and has for more than 40 years helped directly in the resettlement of refugees and advocating for asylum seekers.